LESPROJEKT/wagtail-user-workspace/README.md

 ## Development

 To develop this app locally you can just clone this repo.
-Than run local server by running
+Then run local server by running

 ```
 $ python manage.py runserver